inasafe/inasafe-doc/docs/source/training/beginner/osm/102-working-with-osm.rst

 - If you want to save an image from OpenStreetMap that you can easily print, follow these instructions.
-- Just above the map, click on the button labelled :guilabel:`Share` on the right side of the map.
+- Just above the map, click on the button labeled :guilabel:`Share` on the right side of the map.

 .. image:: /static/training/beginner/osm/image13.*